The image complexity of an analytic map germ: Abstract

 \section{Abstract}

 The image of a holomorphic map germ is not necessarily locally open, and it is not always well-defined as a set germ.
-We find the structure of what becomes the image of a map germ in case the target is a surface.
+We find the structure of what becomes the image of a map germ when the target is a surface.
+We encode it as a decorated tree and we derive a complexity degree.